PCIT or Play Therapy: What’s the Difference for Children With Behavioral Challenges?

 For children ages two to seven, these challenges commonly manifest as:

-Play therapy is a therapeutic approach that uses play to help children express emotions and experiences they may not yet have the language to explain.
+Child-Centered Play Therapy is a therapeutic approach that uses play, the natural language of children, to help them express emotions and experiences they may not yet have the words to explain, with effectiveness across a range of childhood concerns.

-In play therapy sessions, children interact with toys, art materials or games while a therapist observes and guides the process.
+In play therapy sessions, children interact with toys, art materials or games.
+The therapist observes and guides the process, with the goal of helping the child explore their feelings, process experiences and build emotional awareness and self-regulation in a safe, accepting environment.

 What is parent-child interaction therapy (PCIT)?

-Widely recognized as an evidence-based child therapy, PCIT is designed specifically for children ages two to seven who may be experiencing challenges such as:
+Widely recognized as an evidence-based child therapy, PCIT is designed specifically for children ages two to seven who may be experiencing:

-By guiding caregivers through structured interactions, PCIT helps families build stronger communication and positive behavior patterns that extend beyond the therapy session.
+By guiding caregivers through structured interactions, PCIT helps families build stronger communication and positive behavior patterns that extend beyond the therapy room.

 PCIT is backed by 40 years of research, and standards for training and delivery are supported by PCIT International to ensure families receive consistent, informed care.